 Value is the most important element you should pay attention to when learning to paint.
 If your colors are completely off, but your values are correct then your painting will hold.
 However, if your colors are absolutely fabulous but your values are not right, then your painting will not work.
 That is all to say that a limited palette will help you focus on value instead of color as you learn to paint.

-There are so many easels out on the market!
+There are so many easels for painting out on the market (you an even make your own)!
 This in itself might be a little overwhelming for you.
 First, ask yourself if you want to paint plein air or mostly in studio.
 This will help you decide which type of easel you need – a plein air easel or studio easel.
 If you want to do both you can find easels that will do both!
 Refer to ”The Ultimate Easel Guide” for more information.

-Make lots of starts and Get yourself plenty of paint and big brushes
+Make lots of starts with plenty of oil paints and big brushes

 A big mistake many beginning painters make is not using enough paint.
 You will learn much more quickly by using a lot of paint and big brushes.
 Using large brushes prevent you from becoming too detailed and rather focus on the big picture of what you are working on.